"You have power over your mind—not outside events. Realize this, and you will find strength."

 Strengthen capacity with small challenges:

-- Notice minor irritations without reacting.
+- Notice minor irritations without reacting

-- Stay present with mild discomfort.
+- Stay present with mild discomfort

 This muscle grows with use.

-Widen Your Window
+Widen Our Window

-Expand what you can hold:
+Expand what we can hold:

-- Expose yourself to more intensity, gradually.
+- Expose ourselves to more intensity, gradually

-- Stay present longer each time.
+- Stay present longer each time

-Equanimity grows at your edges.
+Equanimity grows at our edges.

 Remember Impermanence

-Knowing nothing lasts makes steadiness easier.
+Everything passes.
+Difficulty changes.
+Pleasure fades.
+Remembering that nothing lasts makes steadiness easier.

-Tend Your Own Wounds
+Tend Our Own Wounds

 Unhealed pain destabilizes: